yuleiqin/capro/README.md

 ~~We used the downsampled (256 * 256) version for convenience.~~

 To improve performance, it is strongly encouraged to download the original sized version.
 Our preliminary experiments find that there exists a **noticeable** gap between the model trained on the resized and the original version.
+All experimental results are reported on the original version.

 Download the dataset into ```./dataset/webvision1k```.